Young people leading in shaping the education and opportunities that impact their lives.

 We want all young people to have the skills, knowledge and opportunities that set them up to thrive.
 When young people have a quality education, and are able to achieve a decent living, then they can drive wider, sustainable economies.

-Along with climate change, youth education and livelihoods are among the defining challenges of our time.
 The meaningful employment, education and empowerment of the biggest youth generation in history reflects a critical opportunity to accelerate global progress not just economically, but also socially and environmentally, by tapping into the agency, potential and scale of the group constituting the majority of most of the developing world: youth.

 We need to prioritise education as a means of social justice.
 Education relieves poverty, increases social justice, empowers youth and women.
 It helps each person to reach their full potential and brings significant economic returns in the country.